Nottingham Forest 0-2 Tottenham Hotspur: Your views

 - Published

-We asked for your comments on Nottingham Forest's performance after their 2-0 loss to Tottenham Hotspur on Sunday.
+We asked for your comments on Tottenham's 2-0 win at Nottingham Forest on Sunday.

 Here are some of your thoughts: